ctherreau/HomeExchange/README.md

 HomeExchange is a popular alternative to Airbnb that enables house swapping.
 The registration process is free, and users only pay the annual membership fee of €160 when they find their first exchange.

-HomeExchange aims to understand the reasons behind customer churn.
+HomeExchange want to understand the reasons behind customer churn.
 Various variables, such as user seniority, activity as a guest or host, sponsorship, and subscriptions obtained through promotions, are available to determine their impact on the churn rate.

 ## Tools used